 From Georgia Department of Human Services Division of Aging Services

-Doctors are talking about decisions that I need to make about “do not resuscitate (DNR)” and “withdrawal of care.”
-What does this mean?
+Doctors are talking about decisions that I need to make about “DNR (do not resuscitate)” and “withdrawal of care.”
+What does all this mean?

 Sometimes a person's injury is so severe that your doctor may start asking you questions about what your loved one’s wishes were regarding how they want to live.
-You may hear words like, “do not resuscitate (DNR),” “withdrawing or withholding care,” or “brain dead.”
+You may hear words like “DNR (do not resuscitate),” “withdrawal or withholding care,” or “brain dead.”

-A DNR means that a person has decided not to have cardiopulmonary resuscitation (CPR) attempted on them if their heart or breathing stops.
-Sometimes a family has to decide for their loved one.
+A DNR order means that a person has decided not to have cardiopulmonary resuscitation (CPR) attempted on them if their heart or breathing stops.
+Sometimes a family decides this for their loved one.
 DNR orders are written by a physician after a discussion with you as a family member about the severity of your loved one’s medical condition and what the wishes of your loved one would be if they stopped breathing.
 DNR orders guide your healthcare providers during an emergency when there is typically no time to discuss what to do.

-Below is a more detailed description of DNR and withdrawal of treatment.
+Below are resources with a more detailed description of DNR and withdrawal of treatment:

 End of Life: Options for Care and Choice (PDF)